kap39/kap39.github.io/_posts/2021-03-12-Dual-booting.md

 ---
 title: 'Dual Booting my laptop'
 date: 2021-03-12
-permalink: /posts/2021/03/Dual-booting-my-laptop
+permalink: /posts/Dual-Booting
+tags:
   - How to Guide

 ---

 My thoughts and rambles as I set about dual booting my laptop.
+Also first attempt at a blog-type thing so don't expect anything wonderful.
+However if you do want to try and dual boot from windows this is a pretty much a comprehensive how-to guide.
+Enjoy!

 ## Motivation